ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison_faq.md

 ## Drag and drop sorting

-Drag and drop working differently for public and private (customer-specific) lists.
+Drag and drop works differently for public and private (customer-specific) lists.

 ### Public Lists

-In public lists the customer can use drag and drop, but the order is not be saved.
+In public lists the customer can use drag and drop, but the order is not saved.

 Only the administrator is able to change the order permanently.